 Completed and opened in 2004, the resort featured 200 hotel rooms, ten restaurants, the 700-seat Club 88, the 20,000 square-foot multi-purpose Event Center and 74,720 square feet of casino floor space.
 At build-out, the resort also included a lavish health spa, outdoor resort-style pool, an 18-hole championship golf course, 2,700 slot machines, 120 table games including a 14-table poker room, and a mini-mart.

 Then in May 2017, another expansion plan was unveiled, featuring 459 more hotel rooms, taking the overall resort total to 659 rooms.
 Additional features of the latest expansion include a multipurpose event/concert space, new restaurant, added meeting spaces, and a second pool.
-Completion of the project is expected in 2019.

 The Yocha Dehe Wintun Nation Tribal Council is the governing body of the Tribe.
 The Tribal Council consists of five members who are duly elected for three-year terms by the full Tribal Community Council, which includes all qualified voters 18 years and older.
 The Yocha Dehe Tribe is a sovereign Native American nation and is so recognized by the United States.
 Operating under the Tribe's own constitution and bylaws, the Tribal Council enacts laws that govern its own sovereign lands and enterprises.